 Action Research Project will be due Week 15.

-Attendance is expected.
+- Attendance Policy: Attendance is expected.
 Students may miss two classes without penalty if they can demonstrate knowledge of the missed course content.
 Additional absences lower the course grade by one letter grade for each absence because the student will not participate in weekly data analysis sessions with colleagues.
 Students who anticipate the necessity of being absent from class due to the observation of a major religious observance must provide notice of the date(s) to the instructor, in writing, by the second class meeting.

-Any late work will be evaluated and one letter grade will be deducted.
+- Policy on Make-up Work: Any late work will be evaluated and one letter grade will be deducted.
 Late work will not be accepted more than one week past the due date.
 The University policy on academic integrity and plagiarism will be followed.

-Education Specialist in Reading/Language Arts
+- Program This Course Supports: Education Specialist in Reading/Language Arts

-This course is optional in the Ed.S. in Reading/Language Arts.
+- Course Concurrence Information: This course is optional in the Ed.S. in Reading/Language Arts.
 Other programs may have students who are interested in the course, especially students with cognates in Reading/Language Arts.
 Doctoral students may also be interested.